 By getting four Pieces of Heart, Link gains a new Heart Container.
-You can earn Pieces of Heart by finishing various side quests and opening certain treasure chests throughout the game.
+Link can earn Pieces of Heart by finishing various side quests and opening certain treasure chests throughout the game.

 These are earned by defeating dungeon bosses throughout the game.
-While completely optional, they increase Link's overall heart count by 1, while not affecting your current Piece of Heart total.
+While completely optional, they increase Link's overall heart count by 1, while not affecting Link's current Piece of Heart total.

 A completely useless Gold Medal in the form of Carlov's face.
-This item signifies you've acquired every single Figurine in the entire game.
+This item signifies Link has acquired every single Figurine in the entire game.

-This item allows you to hold and look at your various Kinstone pieces.
-It will tell you how many of each Kinstone piece you have.
-It will also change its shape depending on how many Kinstones you have in it at once, even though it can never reach a set maximum amount of Kinstones.
+This item allows Link to hold and look at his various Kinstone pieces.
+It will tell the player how many of each Kinstone piece Link has.
+It will also change its shape depending on how many Kinstones Link has in it at once, even though it can never reach a set maximum amount of Kinstones.

-There are eight of these you earn throughout the game, each of which grants Link a special ability.
+There are eight of these Link earn throughout the game, each of which grants him a special ability.
 While none of these are required for completion, they make progression through the rest of the game easier.

-- Spin Attack - By holding your attack button with your Sword equipped, you can do a spin attack.
+- Spin Attack - By holding the attack button with the Sword equipped, Link can do a spin attack.

-- Sword Beam - When your hearts are full, your Sword shoots out a beam of energy similar to early Zelda games.
+- Sword Beam - When his hearts are full, Link's Sword shoots out a beam of energy similar to early Zelda games.

-- Dash Attack - When using the Pegasus Boots and Sword together, your sword will be extended while dashing.
+- Dash Attack - When using the Pegasus Boots and Sword together, Link's sword will be extended while dashing.

-- Peril Beam - When you are down to one Heart left, your Sword shoots out a beam of energy.
+- Peril Beam - When Link is down to one Heart left, his Sword shoots out a beam of energy.

-- Rock Breaker - This allows you to break Pots with your Sword.
+- Rock Breaker - This allows Link to break Pots with his Sword.

-- Roll Attack - After performing a roll, you can attack immediately afterwards.
+- Roll Attack - After performing a roll, Link can attack immediately afterwards.

-- Down Thrust - In conjunction with Roc's Cape, you use your Sword on enemies from above.
+- Down Thrust - In conjunction with Roc's Cape, Link can use his Sword on enemies from above.

-- Great Spin Attack - The same as the Spin Attack, but if you mash on the Attack button, your attack will continue for a while.
+- Great Spin Attack - The same as the Spin Attack, but if the Attack button is mashed, Link's attack will continue for a while.

 The Four Elements

-These useless jewels are awarded to you after you complete one of the four main dungeons of the game.
-They signify your progress throughout the game, and allow you to gain new powers with your Sword until you finally have the Four Sword.
+These jewels are awarded to Link after he completes one of the four main dungeons of the game.
+They signify their progress throughout the game, and allow him to gain new powers with his Sword until he finally has the Four Sword.